-Finally, Crédit Agricole CIB's objective is to offset all its residual emissions.
+Finally, Crédit Agricole CIB has decided to offset all its internal emissions.

 6.3.
 Sustainable use of resources and waste management

 Paper:

 Crédit Agricole CIB's initiatives are part of the Group's responsible paper policy whose aims are to reduce the consumption of paper, to generalise the purchase of responsible paper and to recycle all used office paper.